dmytrokuzmenko11/HTML-CSS/README.md

-In this repository I place my practical study tasks of HTML/CSS
+In this repository I place my practical study tasks of HTML/CSS.
+I found references and repeated them.